fre5/nodemcu-smart-led/README.md

 # Nodemcu Smart LED
 A microcontroller board connected to a home network that can be controlled from a browser.
 In this demo, I'm using LED lights, but it can be used with all sorts of things (servo, relay, etc).
+I'd like to keep it simple and not relying on third party apps, so the use of a web browser is ideal.

 ![](schematics.png)